broomhillcc/broomhillcc.github.io/content/news/oct24-police.md

 ### Road Traffic Matters

-There were no Road Traffic matters reported this month.
+There were 3 Road Traffic matters reported this month including No insurance, No MOT and No registration plates, across Balshagray Avenue and Crow Rd.